Canaris (film): Reception

 The film was generally well received by critics, the press, and the public.
-It was recognized by the FBW as "especially valuable", and was awarded a Bambi for being the most financially successful film of 1955.
+Rated "worthwhile" by FBW, it was awarded a Bambi for being the most financially successful film of 1955.

 The film's portrayal of a "tragic hero" of the Nazi period has been described as part of the beginning of a wave of films "interrogating the National Socialist past" in West German cinemas.